kurt-krueckeberg/open-fda-device-events/docs/api.md

 ### JSON Results

-The search-results object has two sections:
+The results object has two sections:

 1. `results` &mdash; for non-count-returning queries, the arrray of matches.